dibyashreee/procurement-spend-analysis/README.md

-# Procurement Spend Analysis: VA Federal Contract Data (FY2024)
+# Procurement Spend Analysis: Veterans Affairs Federal Contract Data (FY2024)

 I wanted a portfolio project that looked like real analyst work, not another Kaggle tutorial dashboard — so I pulled real federal contract data from USAspending.gov and worked through the mess procurement teams actually deal with: duplicate vendor records, unclear spend concentration, and no easy way to see where non-competed contracts might be worth a second look.